ErikaCL/Magenta/README.md

 <div align="justify">

 MAGENTA includes an integrated and consistently processed catalog of microbial genes from mangrove ecosystems, serving as a global repository of unique and non-redundant genes at the species-level identity threshold.
-It leverages publicly available data from specialized databases, including whole-genome shotgun (WGS) metagenomes from five key habitats of the mangrove microbial community—rhizosphere, seawater, sediment, soil, and wetland—alongside metagenomes collected by our research team from local mangrove environments in Mexico (e.g., Tuzpan).
+It leverages publicly available data from specialized databases, including whole-genome shotgun (WGS) metagenomes from five key habitats of the mangrove microbial community—rhizosphere, seawater, sediment, soil, and wetland—alongside metagenomes collected by our research team from local mangrove environments in Mexico (e.g. Tuxpan, Cd. del Carmen, Cozumel).
 This comprehensive approach provides critical insights into local microbial communities, significantly enhancing our understanding of global microbial diversity and the ecological roles these microorganisms play within these vital ecosystems.

 </div>